danfuzz/samizdat/doc/library-guide/Lang0Node.md

 #### `withModuleDefs(node) <> node`

-Makes a node just like the given one (presumably a `closure` node), except with an `statements` and `yield` processed to make the node appropriate for use as a top-level module definition.
-This includes the following
+Makes a node just like the given one (presumably a `closure` node), except with `statements` and `yield` bindings processed to make the node appropriate for use as a top-level module definition.
+This includes the following transformations:
-transformations:

 * All `export` nodes are replaced with their `value` payloads.